WuDi-ZhanShen/TextWidget/README.md

 # TextWidget
-An android app allowing you to add fully customed texts on the homeScreen.
+Allowing you to add texts on the homescreen.